privacysandstorm/privacysandstorm.github.io/content/about/posts/2025-11-datasets-software.md

 tags:
   - Datasets & Software
 weight: 4
+customNoCites:
+  - vekariaSoKAdvancesOpen2025
 ---

-The objective of this post is to list different datasets and software that could be useful to other researchers who are evaluating the privacy claims of different advertising and web proposals.

-You may also want to check out similar content that is located elsewhere on this website under the ["Datasets & Software" tag](https://privacysandstorm.github.io/tags/Datasets-Software/).
+Our objective here is to list different resources that could be useful to researchers who are evaluating the privacy claims of different advertising and web proposals.
+Check out also similar content that is located elsewhere on our website under the ["Datasets & Software" tag](https://privacysandstorm.github.io/tags/Datasets-Software/).

-# Datasets
+## Datasets

 - [**HTTP Archive**](https://httparchive.org/): This project regularly crawls top websites to record different information about the resources being fetched, APIs used, etc. The dataset and historical crawls can be accessed through BigQuery.